maelou363/house_wars/README.md

 * Sketch - Used to create the wireframes.
 * [TinyPNG](tinypng.com) - Used to compress images used throughout the site without affecting image integrity/quality.
 * [W3C Schools](https://www.w3schools.com/) - Used several times whislt building the project and used code snippet for the contact.html form section
-* [CSSScript.com](https://www.cssscript.com/create-responsive-tabs-component-using-css-radio-input/) - Used for our dynamic tabs on index.html